FLUX-SE/all_docs/en_US/spat_revolution_doc/Third_Party_ReaVolution.md

 > To create a multi-bus, select the desire tracks to group and hit the command <code>CTRL/CMD + ALT + G</code>

-### Sending tracks to Spat Revolution
+### Sending tracks to SPAT Revolution

-As discussed bellow, it is possible to send and receive audio to and from Spat Revolution with the help of Spat Revolution plug-ins suite.
-The "Send" plug-in allows to send audio from the DAW to Spat and the Return plug-in receives audio from Spat to the DAW.
+As discussed bellow, it is possible to send and receive audio to and from SPAT Revolution with the help of SPAT Revolution plug-ins suite.
+The "Send" plug-in allows to send audio from the DAW to SPAT and the Return plug-in receives audio from SPAT to the DAW.

 Without ReaVolution, there is a certain number of things to do prior to correctly use this plug-ins.
 First, each track hosting a Send plug-in has to be routed to each track hosting a Return.
 This has to be done to be sure that the DAW does not process a "return track" before a "send track".

-Then, each track hosting a Spat plug-in has to be set to "prevent anticipative fx processing".
+Then, each track hosting a SPAT plug-in has to be set to "prevent anticipative fx processing".

-When all this set-up is done, we can guarantee a good sync between Reaper and Spat Revolution.
+When all this set-up is done, we can guarantee a good sync between Reaper and SPAT Revolution.
 But it can be quite tedious to do manually.

 ReaVolution comes with an action that do all of this automatically.
 With the help of the Audio Stream libraries, it does all the routing automatically.
 It can even handle multi-bus and access to child tracks' information.

-This action is found by right clicking on a track, inside the menu **"Spat Revolution"**.
-It is called **"Route selected tracks to Spat Revolution"**.
-This action will create a new auxiliary for each selected track, with the right routing, the right configuration and a Spat Revolution Send Plug-in inserted.
+This action is found by right clicking on a track, inside the menu **"SPAT Revolution"**.
+It is called **"Route selected tracks to SPAT Revolution"**.
+This action will create a new auxiliary for each selected track, with the right routing, the right configuration and a SPAT Revolution Send Plug-in inserted.

 ![sendToSpat.gif](include/sendToSpat.gif)

 After running this action, you should be done at least at 95% of your configuration.

-### Receiving audio from Spat Revolution
+### Receiving audio from SPAT Revolution

-To receive audio from Spat Revolution, simply create a track at the wanted format using **"Audio stream::insert track"**.
-Then, go back to the **"Spat Revolution"** menu by right-clicking on the track we just created and choose **"Receive audio from Spat Revolution on selected track"**.
+To receive audio from SPAT Revolution, simply create a track at the wanted format using **"Audio stream::insert track"**.
+Then, go back to the **"SPAT Revolution"** menu by right-clicking on the track we just created and choose **"Receive audio from SPAT Revolution on selected track"**.

 ![receiveFromSpat.gif](includes/receiveFromSpat.gif)

-You will find an option related to Spat routing in the top bar menu, under **Extension>ReaVolution>When tracks are routed to Spat**.
+You will find an option related to SPAT routing in the top bar menu, under **Extension>ReaVolution>When tracks are routed to SPAT**.

 ![reavolutionNewExtensionMenu.png](include/reavolutionNewExtensionMenu.png)

-This option allows to configure the default behavior of sending audio to and receiving audio from Spat Revolution.
-By default, the local audio path, which allows sending audio from Reaper to Spat using virtual audio pipe, is on, the same as the thru option of Spat send plugin and the override option of Spat Return plug-in.
+This option allows to configure the default behavior of sending audio to and receiving audio from SPAT Revolution.
+By default, the local audio path, which allows sending audio from Reaper to SPAT using virtual audio pipe, is on, the same as the thru option of SPAT send plug-in and the override option of SPAT Return plug-in.

 ### Editing audio